 We have built a scalable infrastructure and have grown our restaurant base through a challenging economic environment.
-We opened nine new restaurants in 2018, one in a new market and eight backfilling existing markets.
 We opened six restaurants backfilling existing markets and closed six under-performing restaurants in 2019.
 We opened one new restaurant in 2020 and postponed four new store openings to 2021 as part of our response to the COVID-19 pandemic.
-During 2021, we plan to open a total of four to six restaurants in existing markets.
+We opened four new restaurants in 2021.
+During 2022, we plan to open a total of five to eight restaurants in existing markets.

 Deliver Consistent Comparable Restaurant Sales Through Providing High-Quality Food and Service We believe we will be able to generate comparable restaurant sales growth by consistently providing an attractive price/value proposition for our customers with excellent service in an upbeat atmosphere.
 We remain focused on delivering freshly prepared, authentic, high-quality Mexican and Tex-Mex inspired cuisine at a considerable value to our customers.
 Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings.
-Additionally, we will continue to promote our brand and drive traffic through local marketing efforts, a national marketing campaigns, social media and charity events such as the Chuy's Children Giving to Children Parade, as well as our line of eclectic t-shirts.
+Additionally, we will continue to promote our brand and drive traffic through local marketing efforts, national digital marketing campaigns, social media influencers and charity partnerships, as well as our broad-ranging line of t-shirts.